By Megan Hale. Last Updated 4th July 2025.

 The first of these is to claim compensation directly from the perpetrator of the crime.
 In order to do this, you would need to know who they are, and they would need to have sufficient funds to pay you your compensation.

 You may also launch a claim against a vicariously liable party.
-This is generally an organisation that had a legal obligation to ensure your health and safety.
+This is generally an organisation that had an obligation to ensure your health and safety.
 For example, if a school failed to carry out the appropriate checks before hiring a staff member and this staff member later abused you, you could claim against the school.

-Please read on for more information on claiming compensation for criminal injuries.
 In the following sections, we’ll clarify what is considered a criminal injury and in what circumstances you may be able to make a claim for one.
 We’ll also talk about different types of criminal acts that could lead to physical and psychological harm.

 If at any point you would like to speak to an advisor about criminal injury claims, then you can call our friendly and helpful team for more information.